 - Combine dry ingredients and mix thoroughly in a bowl, then set aside.

-- Mix wet ingredients in a separate bowl and then stir to combine together.
+- Mix wet ingredients in a separate bowl (use a 1/2 cup of water first) and then stir to combine together.

 - Pour into a lightly greased and floured 9 inch pan or 12 cupcake molds.